dairycultist/Pixel-Girls/README.md

 - Women have breasts w/ custom textures (super wholesome)
 - Women don't despawn
 - Click on a woman to make her follow you, click again to let her wander
+- Click on a woman with a food item to heal her (emits hearts once completely healed, otherwise smoke)

 ### Women currently in the mod